-I’ve also got a book on my website which I sell.
+I’ve also got books on my website which I sell.
 None of these things is a full-time income, but it’s able to fund all of the other things I like to do.

 On your about page you’ve got quite a few personal commitments that you’ve made, e.g. simple living, clean eating, ethical consumption and community.
 When did you start developing all of these values?

 Even when I was a young kid, I’d always been into waste.
 I remember going through the rubbish bins and telling my parents that they should be recycling items.
 I also remember being really into sustainability in high school.

 When I heard about plastic-free July in 2012, it was when I first started thinking about how I could take action instead of being one of those people that complained about the government, supermarkets and any other external sources.
 Before that, I remember thinking, “people should do that”, or “organisations should change”.
 But I never did anything myself to change.

 So plastic-free July was my big realisation that we could make a difference as individuals if we could start and do something.
 So that was my big epiphany.